aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/genesis.md

 ## Function `create_initialize_validators`

-Sets up the initial validator set for the network.
-The validator "owner" accounts, and their authentication Addresses (and keys) are encoded in the <code>owners</code>
-Each validator signs consensus messages with the private key corresponding to the Ed25519 public key in <code>consensus_pubkeys</code>.
-Finally, each validator must specify the network address (see types/src/network_address/mod.rs) for itself and its full nodes.
+Sets up the initial validator set for the network.<br/> The validator &quot;owner&quot; accounts, and their authentication<br/> Addresses (and keys) are encoded in the <code>owners</code><br/> Each validator signs consensus messages with the private key corresponding to the Ed25519<br/> public key in <code>consensus_pubkeys</code>.<br/> Finally, each validator must specify the network address

-Network address fields are a vector per account, where each entry is a vector of addresses encoded in a single BCS byte array.
+(see types/src/network_address/mod.rs) for itself and its full nodes.<br/><br/> Network address fields are a vector per account, where each entry is a vector of addresses<br/> encoded in a single BCS byte array.

 <pre><code>fun create_initialize_validators(aptos_framework: &amp;signer, validators: vector&lt;genesis::ValidatorConfiguration&gt;)<br/></code></pre>